jyothiraditya-n/bfcli/README.md

                     > are used out-of-bounds.
 (The pointer wraps around.)

-  -t, --transpile   Transpiles the file to C source code, ouputs
+  -t, --translate   Translates the file to C source code, ouputs
                     the result to OUT and exits.

-  -x, --assembly    Generates assembly code intermixed with the C
+  -x, --compile     Generates assembly code intermixed with the C
                     output.
 This option affords both high performance and fast compile times, however it only works on amd64-based computers.